Red Cabbage Slaw

 Overhead view of coleslaw ingredients: red cabbage, carrot, red onion, cilantro, dill, salt, sugar, pepper, olive oil, apple cider vinegar on a white background with a striped cloth.

 • Shredded Red Cabbage: The base of your slaw.
-Its vibrant purple hue and crisp texture make it a standout in any meal.
+Red cabbage is sturdy and stays crunchy, even after sitting in the dressing.
 I find it hard to find bags of shredded red cabbage, so you’ll have to shred your own.

 • Shredded Carrots: These add a hint of natural sweetness and a pop of orange to the mix.
 Grab a bag of shredded carrots to make this a quick prep.

-• Red Onion: Thinly sliced red onion gives the slaw a delicate but sharp flavor.
+• Red Onion: Thinly sliced red onion adds a delicate yet sharp flavor to the slaw.

 • Cilantro adds a touch of freshness and a slight hint of citrus that rounds everything out.
 Parsley works great, too, for those not keen on cilantro!